Cobalt supply constraints

 Surging end-product demand

 It is impossible to meet the demands of a developing world without nickel and cobalt.
-Batteries, which rely on nickel and cobalt, are becoming ever increasingly important for storing renewable energy and supporting the global goal of sustainability.
+Batteries, which rely on nickel and cobalt, are becoming increasingly important for storing renewable energy and supporting the global goals of sustainability and action on climate change.

-While the first nickel battery has been around for more than a century, the last three decades have seen extraordinary changes in how batteries are made and used.
+While nickel batteries have been around for more than a century, the last three decades have seen extraordinary changes in how batteries are made and used.
 New applications – from storing solar energy to powering electric vehicles – have emerged.
+These applications are pushing the limits of battery capacity and power, resulting in greater demands for higher purity metals.
+This is where Class 1 nickel comes in.